KDE/heaptrack/README.md

     heaptrack --analyze "/tmp/heaptrack.test_c.8911.zst"

+If you have other folders outside of the sysroot that contain debug information, you can pass them via `--debug-paths` to `heaptrack --interpret`, see also: https://sourceware.org/gdb/current/onlinedocs/gdb.html/Separate-Debug-Files.html

+Furthermore, if you have custom code side loaded and want to load the debug information from the respective build folders, use `--extra-paths`, e.g.:

+    heaptrack --interpret "/path/heaptrack.test_c.8911.raw.zst" --sysroot "/path/to/sysroot"

 ## Building heaptrack

 Heaptrack is split into two parts: The data collector, i.e. `heaptrack` itself, and the